sparkflows/sparkflows-docs/docs/installation/loadbalancer/configure-for-load-balancer.rst

-Fire Insights Configuration
+Sparkflows Configuration
 ===========================

-In order to scale out, multiple machines running Fire Insights can be configured under a load balancer.
+In order to scale out, multiple machines running Sparkflows can be configured under a load balancer.

-In this case an external database has to be used for Fire Insights.
+In this case an external database has to be used for Sparkflows.
 All of the Fire servers under the load balancer would be connecting to the same database instance.

 There are additional configurations needed for each Fire server in such a scenario.